podblog/octoblog/source/_posts/2012-08-25-cruising-south-florida.markdown

 Apparently there's a hurricane on the way.
 Or a tropical storm at the most.
 It's the usual subdued panic in South Florida.
 Yes, I'm aware that even a tropical storm can cause damage, and it's always better to be safe than sorry, but if the news media is to be believed, Armageddon is upon us.

-It made for a very subdued Friday night, that's for sure.
+It made for a very low-key Friday night, that's for sure.
 And today is shaping up to be more of the same.

 <!-- more -->